botbreeder/what-the-matrix-is/README.md

 ```

-#### Derivative data-types
+#### Specific data-types

-What could be useful is the possibility to define **derivative data-types**, that is, data-types that are syntactically expressed as a primitive type, but have other names.
+What could be useful is the possibility to define **specific** data-types, that is, a data-type that is syntactically expressed as an existing type, but have another name.
 For example, an `EmailAddress` data-type could be built from the primitive `string` data-type.
-The derivative data-type puts additional constraints on an existing type, and makes its meaning explicit.
+The specific data-type puts additional constraints on an existing type, and makes its meaning explicit.

 ```
 EmailAddress:string { "github@gmail.com" }